Which mobile phone operating system has the most bloatware? Android or iPhone?

 As a term it is usually synonymous with Android devices (but also on Windows).
 But if you think iPhones are the good guys, you're kidding.

-Although the boundaries are sometimes indiscernible as to whether an application is bloatware or not, there are certainly many pre-installed applications on every mobile phone that could be classified as bloatware.
+Although sometimes the boundaries for whether some are indiscernible bloatware or not, surely in every mobile there are many pre-installed applications that could be called bloatware.
 This begs the question: does an iPhone or an Android have the most bloatware?

 What is Bloatware?